Spence115/Automated-Material-Transfer-Project/README.md

 <br/><br/>
 </div>

 Since the host operating system (OS) for computers utilised were windows, a linux os was needed to employ ROS.
 This team planned to use the Kinetic Kame ROS distribution.
 The first step was to download the Oracle Virtualbox for free and install onto respective computers.
 The next step was to download and install Ubuntu 16.04 LTS to use in the Virtualbox environment.
-For more information on setting up ubuntu on Virtual box, please refer to the<a href="https://itsfoss.com/install-linux-in-virtualbox/">link</a> provided.
+For more information on setting up ubuntu on Virtual box, please refer to the <a href="https://itsfoss.com/install-linux-in-virtualbox/">link</a> provided.
 <br/><br/>

 <i>2.
-Kinetic Kame ROS Distro Install</i><br/>
+Kinetic Kame ROS Distro Install</i><br/><br/>